hashicorp/terraform-provider-azurerm/website/docs/d/sentinel_alert_rule_anomaly.html.markdown

 * `frequency` - The frequency the Anomaly Alert Rule will be run.

-* `is_default_settings` - Whether the observations settings of this Anomaly Alert Rule is as same as default ones.

 * `required_data_connector` - A `required_data_connector` block as defined below.

 * `settings_definition_id` - The ID of the anomaly settings definition Id.